• Skip to primary navigation

 Did you try this recipe?
 Be sure to leave a recipe rating!
 Also, tag us @knowyourproduce on Instagram and hashtag it #knowyourproduce so we can share it!.

-POSTED IN: Holidays Recipes Side Dish Vegan bread butter celery onions vegan butter vegetable broth
+POSTED IN: Dairy Free Recipes Holiday Recipes Recipes Side Dish Recipes Vegan Recipes Vegetarian Recipes bread butter celery onions vegan butter vegetable broth

 About Courtney